KenanY/dynmap/README.md

 # Dynmap - Realtime Minecraft maps

-This is a fork of the [main Dynmap repository](https://github.com/webbukkit/dynmap).
-Actually, **this isn't 100% true anymore** because the authors of Dynmap have [split](https://github.com/webbukkit/dynmap/commit/fc319a2d32f6d5edecd9b7a287fb71a685495736) the plugin between two repositories: the original and [DynmapCore](https://github.com/webbukkit/DynmapCore).
+This is a fork of the [main Dynmap repository][Dynmap repo].
+Actually, **this isn't 100% true anymore** because the authors of Dynmap have [split][1] the plugin between two repositories: the original and [DynmapCore][].
 This fork focuses on the web front-end of Dynmap, instead of the Java that's working behind the scenes.
 Because the web portion of Dynmap is **now** found in DynmapCore, this is now actually a fork of DynmapCore, although it was originally a fork of Dynmap **before** the split.

 ### What's different?

-* Moved `charset` to the top of `index.html` because it should be found in the first [mebibyte][].
+* As recommended by [the HTML5 spec][2] (4.2.5.5 Specifying the document's character encoding), I've moved the charset declaration to just after the `<head>` tag to avoid a potential encoding-related security issue in IE. It should come in the first 1024 bytes.
+Also, the charset should also come before the `<title>` tag, due to potential XSS vectors.
 * Removed unnecessary whitespace in both `index.html` and the CSS files.
 * Moved JavaScript to the bottom of `index.html` so that the page content can load first (although this is kind of useless since it's a tile map).
 * Use Google CDN's jQuery because it's likely to have been cached previously.
 Also added an offline fallback.
 * Combined CSS files so that less files are loaded.
 * Minified CSS files to save a few bytes and thus maps load faster.
 * Added [normalize.css][] to retain useful browser defaults and include several common fixes to improve cross-browser styling consistency
-* Modernizr
+* Modernizr.
+This allows me to use `Modernizr.load` and load all the JavaScript files asynchronously  and in parallel.

 ### Installation